harlecin/hugo-site/content/post/sql-4-ds.md

 GROUP BY id, last_name, first_name  -- 3: group rows
 HAVING COUNT(last_name) = 1         -- 4: filter groups
 ORDER BY id, last_name              -- 6
+OFFSET 2 ROWS                       -- 7: ORDER BY is obligatory before OFFSET!
+FETCH NEXT 10 ROWS ONLY             -- 7
 ```
+Since the `ORDER BY` is the last statement to be executed, you can already use a column alias and columns defined in the `SELECT` statement.

 ## Temporary tables and Common Table Expressions
 There are basically two ways to work with temporary data in SQL: